AlyScript/alykernel/README.md

 ## Appendix

 ### Booting
+The bootloader has three primary roles:
+1. Collect information
+2. Put the system in the state expected by the kernel
+3. Load and execute the kernel

 The kernel boots via [legacy BIOS booting](https://wiki.osdev.org/System_Initialization_(x86)) from a floppy disk (typically 1.44 MB in size).
 The BIOS loads the boot sector into memory at address `0x7C00` and we have 512 bytes (1 Sector) to work with (which is not a lot).
 It also expects that the last two bytes of the 512 byte sector are AA and 55 respectively.

 There are very few things that are standardized about the state of the system, when the BIOS transfers control to the bootsector.
 The only things that are (nearly) certain are that the bootsector code is loaded and running at physical address 0x7c00, the CPU is in 16-bit [Real Mode](https://wiki.osdev.org/Real_Mode), the CPU register called DL contains the "drive number", and that only 512 bytes of the bootsector have been loaded.

 #### Loading the Kernel
+We need to swith to 64 bit [protected mode](https://wiki.osdev.org/Protected_Mode) in order to take advantage of the CPU's resources.
 The kernel is loaded at physical address 0x20000.

 #### Memory Map